quabug/EntitiesBT/README.md

 - Able to serialize behavior tree into binary file.
 - Flexible thread control: force on main thread, force on job thread, controlled by behavior tree.
 - Runtime debug window to show the states of nodes.
+- Optimized.
+0 GC allocated by behavior tree itself, only 64Byte GC allocated every tick by [`CreateArchetypeChunkArrayAsync`](Runtime/Entities/VirtualMachineSystem.cs#L59).

 ## Disadvantages
-- Incompatible with burst (Won't support this in the foreseen future)
+- Incompatible with burst.
 - Lack of action nodes.
 (Will add some actions as extension if I personally need them)
 - Not easy to modify tree structure at runtime.
-- Node data must be compatible with `Blob` and created by [`BlobBuilder`](https://docs.unity3d.com/Packages/com.unity.entities@0.8/api/Unity.Entities.BlobBuilder.html)
+- Node data must be compatible with `Blob` and created by [`BlobBuilder`](https://docs.unity3d.com/Packages/com.unity.entities@0.11/api/Unity.Entities.BlobBuilder.html)

 ## HowTo
 ### Installation